 For family members or friends caring for an adult or child with cancer, here are several ways you can help your loved one during this experience.

-Attend Appointments with Them – We encourage our patients to bring a caregiver, family member or friend to their first visit and subsequent appointments with their care team.
+Attend appointments with them.
+We encourage our patients to bring a caregiver, family member or friend to their first visit and subsequent appointments with their care team.
 As our patients receive a lot of information during these visits, you can help take notes and review information together after the appointment.

-Ask Questions – Please make a list of your questions and bring them with you to your family member or friend’s appointments.
+Ask questions.
+Please make a list of your questions and bring them with you to your family member or friend’s appointments.
 We want to ensure our patients and their caregivers have the information they need.

-Help them Find Answers – You may want to do some of your own research and discuss the answers you find with your family member or friend’s care team.
+Help them find answers.
+You may want to do some of your own research and discuss the answers you find with your family member or friend’s care team.
 Visit our Patient & Family Resource Centre, which is located next to the Welcome Centre reception desk on the Lobby level.
 Open and staffed by trained volunteers, from Monday to Friday, 9 a.m. to 4 p.m., it provides free access to current, reliable and accurate health information and internet access.

 Watch the video below for what to expect at your first visit.

-Central Regional Cancer Program
+Central Regional Indigenous Cancer Plan: coming soon

 The Central Regional Cancer Program delivers full-service cancer care through a network of hospital partners and other service providersto help you stay healthy.
 We host a range of programs, includingprevention and screening community education activities, hospice palliative care outreach, and physician support, all of which support other healthcare professionals throughout the region.